Top 10 Business Travel services

 2020.
 TravelPerk launches an open API platform to extend its work trip SaaS

-Business travel SaaS startup TravelPerk has launched an open API-based platform — letting its customers and partners build custom integration and apps.
-The initial APIs cover HR and expense management use-cases, but more are set to be added as usage and demand grows.
-The developers don't want TravelPerk to be a silo tool, but rather one that needs to coexist with hundreds of other SaaS tools.
-With the free and fully open API platform they are expecting to see tens or hundreds of applications and customer integrations built in the coming months.
+Business travel SaaS startup TravelPerk has recently introduced an open API-based platform, enabling its customers and partners to create custom integrations and applications.
+Initially, the APIs cater to HR and expense management use-cases, and additional APIs will be incorporated based on growing usage and demand.
+The developers aim for TravelPerk to be an inclusive tool that seamlessly coexists with numerous other SaaS tools.
+By providing a free and fully open API platform, they anticipate the development of numerous applications and customer integrations in the coming months.

 2020.
 TripActions secures $500M credit facility for its new corporate travel product